dcunited001/dc.files/MINT17_INSTALL.md

 #### Built-in Webcam

+These kinds of issues are frustrating.
+There are at least two main vendor incentives to make it a little bit more difficult to try Linux and OS alternatives.
+Both Microsoft and Apple are guilty of these.

+1. First, by make it difficult to use all your hardware features on another platform, this makes it more difficult to leave that platform and have a great experience.
+This is not the primary incentive though, but it does prevent some people from running more than a Linux live cd. 😫 And it does prevent users from leaving, there is a definite benefit to that.

+2. Secondly, and this is the primary incentive, supporting third party OS's is a lot of work.
+This is an investment of time and may preclude a 'pure' design or featureset or implementation.
+For example, if Apple produces a driver for a device, then making sure that driver is compatible with a third-party OS may mean the design they *want* doesn't really work.
+But mostly, why should a first party hardware/software company need to invest time in to supporting third-party products.
+And then supporting it implies they are willing to support it to a degree.
+It's unnecessary time/effort, it detracts from flexibility in hardware/software design, it increases product development time.

+However, this is incredibly frustrating.
+And not because I want to switch to Linux completely, but because I want to run Linux side-by-side and I don't want to be essentially penalized with dozens of hours of work when I do that.
+Hardware support has always been an issue with Linux, but it's improved magnanimously.
+But mainly, the problems I'm having require more time to correct due to lack of experience in Linux and in the specific hardware set I'm working with, which is MacbookPro 15" October 2013.
+These problems are difficult to search for, especially for noobs, because there's so much content out there that is similiar.
+I didn't instantly determine that i didn't have a iSight camera, for example.
+That wasted a lot of time!

 The webcam didn't work out of the box.
 I tried messing around in OBS to find it, but the device wasn't being found.  `sudo apt-get install cheese` and `cheese` to troubleshoot.